Professional certificates: oral and maxillofacial pathology; oral and maxillofacial radiology

-The Department of Oral Pathology, Radiology, and Medicine educates predoctoral students and professional students, who may pursue graduate study along with their professional training.
+The Department of Oral Pathology, Radiology, and Medicine educates predoctoral and graduate students.
 The department has diverse curricular responsibility and faculty members with widely varied disciplinary expertise.

 DDS Student Training

 The department teaches dental students about diseases that manifest in and around the oral and maxillofacial region.
 Students learn about the clinical, radiographic, laboratory, histopathologic, and therapeutic management of these diseases and about their etiology and natural history.
 They also study identification of systemic diseases and the oral implications through physical evaluation of patients.

 Professional Programs of Study